stanfordnlp/CoreNLP/_pages/tools_parser_faq.md

 ### What other on the chosen parse constraints are possible?

 There are other constraints which can be added, but they have to be added programmatically.
-Look at the LexicalizedParserQuery object, which you can get from LexicalizedParser.parseQuery().
-There is a call, setConstraints, which you can make before using the LexicalizedParserQuery to run the parser.
+Look at the `LexicalizedParserQuery` object, which you can get from `LexicalizedParser.parseQuery()`.
+There is a call, `setConstraints`, which you can make before using the `LexicalizedParserQuery` to run the parser.

 If you add a ParserConstraint object spanning a set of words, the parser will only produce parse trees which include that span of words as a constituent.
-In general, you will want to use ".*" as the state accepted by this constraint.
+In general, you will want to use `".*"` as the state accepted by this constraint.

-It is also possible to specify constraints such as "NN|JJ" to enforce that the parser uses either an NN or JJ, for example, but unfortunately there is a subtle and complicated bug in the code that enforces that.
-If you do try to use this, most of the parsers use vertical markovization, which means you will need to make the constraints "JJ|JJ[^a-zA-Z].*" instead of "JJ".
-In general, though, you should not use this part of the feature and simply use ".*".
+It is also possible to specify constraints such as `"NN|JJ"` to enforce that the parser uses either an `NN` or `JJ`, for example, but unfortunately there is a subtle and complicated bug in the code that enforces that.
+If you do try to use this, most of the parsers use vertical markovization, which means you will need to make the constraints `"JJ|JJ[^a-zA-Z].*"` instead of `"JJ"`.
+In general, though, you should not use this part of the feature and simply use `".*"`.

 See the existing Javadoc for more information on this.